 11.3 The Buyer acknowledges that the Goods incorporate the valuable trade secrets of the Company.
-The Buyer agrees not to copy or incorporate any features of design or construction peculiar to the Goods supplied by the Company into any of the Buyer’s or a third party’s product, unless specifically agreed to by the Company in writing.
-Except as otherwise permitted by applicable law, the Buyer shall not mechanically optically or otherwise analyse or deconstruct the Goods or their packaging, or otherwise seek to extract from the Goods or packaging any information about their composition or physical attributes.
+The Buyer agrees not to copy or incorporate any features of design or construction peculiar to the Goods supplied by the Company into any of the Buyer’s or a third party’s product, unless specifically agreed to in advance by the Company in writing.
+Except as otherwise permitted by applicable law, the Buyer shall not mechanically, optically or otherwise analyse or deconstruct the Goods or their packaging, or otherwise seek to extract from the Goods or packaging any information about their composition or physical attributes.
 The Buyer shall use the Goods only as intended in the ordinary course of its business and in strict accordance with the Company’s instructions.

-13.2 In the event that the Buyer should fail to pay the price due under the Contract on the due date then the Company shall be entitled to charge interest on the sum outstanding at the rate of 4% above the Bank of England’s Minimum Lending Rate from time to time prevailing from the date payment was due until the time of payment in full.
-In addition the Buyer shall pay all the Company’s costs, expenses and outgoings incurred in obtaining payment of such monies from the Buyer.
+13.2 In the event that the Buyer should fail to pay the amount due under the Contract on the due date then the Company may charge interest on the sum outstanding at 4% above the Bank of England’s Base Rate from time to time, but at 4% a year for any period when that base rate is below 0, from the date payment was due until the time of payment in full.
+In addition, the Buyer shall pay all the Company’s costs, expenses and outgoings incurred in obtaining payment of such monies from the Buyer.

 13.3 All invoice queries must be notified to the Company within 7 days of invoice date.

 13.4 Should the Buyer’s invoice query lead to a credit note being raised by the Company, the net amount of the queried invoice and subsequent credit note is due either when the original invoice was due, or upon receipt of the credit note, whichever is the later.